racedisparityaudit/style-guide/how-we-write.md

 ### Complex statistical concepts

 More complex statistical concepts should be explained in the Methodology section of the measure, using approved text in the A to Z as a model that can, if necessary, be adapted.
-Concepts covered include confidence intervals, rounding, statistical significance and more.
+Concepts covered in the A to Z include confidence intervals, rounding, statistical significance and more.